Stand in the Fire

 Stand in the Fire is a live album by American singer-songwriter Warren Zevon, released December 26, 1980.
 It was recorded in August 1980 during a five-night residency at The Roxy Theatre in West Hollywood, California, and featured two new original songs ("Stand in the Fire" and "The Sin") and one new cover ("Bo Diddley's a Gunslinger").
 The album was dedicated to Martin Scorsese.

-It was released in a limited edition, LP replica sleeve on CD April 25, 2006, in Japan.
-A remastered and expanded edition (four additional tracks) was released on March 26, 2007 in the U.K., March 27, 2007, in the U.S. A deluxe vinyl edition, expanded to a 2-LP set, that includes 10 bonus tracks: 4 songs previously unavailable on vinyl and 6 songs previously unreleased on any format (that is, 20 tracks in total) was released via Rhino Records on April 2, 2021.
+It was released in a limited edition, LP-replica sleeve on CD April 25, 2006, in Japan.
+A remastered and expanded edition (four additional tracks) was released on March 26, 2007 in the U.K. and March 27, 2007, in the U.S. A deluxe vinyl edition, expanded to a 2-LP set that includes 10 bonus tracks—4 songs previously unavailable on vinyl and 6 songs previously unreleased on any format (that is, 20 tracks in total) was released via Rhino Records on April 2, 2021.

 Band members Zeke Zirngiebel, Bob Harris and Marty Stinger were in Boulder, a band signed to Elektra Records.
 The singer was Stan Bush.
 Their self-titled album was released in 1979 and it included Zevon's "Join Me in L.A."
 Bob Harris later went on to work with Frank Zappa.

 Zevon called the concerts "The Dog Ate the Part We Didn't Like Tour".